Dinar5150/factoring-notebook-qdeep/README.md

 # Important note

-This repository was forked from the code examples from the [D-Wave Leap code examples](https://cloud.dwavesys.com/leap/examples).
+This repository was forked from the code examples from the D-Wave's [factoring-notebook](https://github.com/dwave-examples/factoring-notebook) repository.
 Authors of this repository do not own any of the code, all credit goes to D-Wave systems and their contributors.

 # Factoring